Hitler's deputy who crashed in Scotland later spent three years living in Gwent

 The former deputy führer’s cronies had all died long ago.
 And with the death of chief architect Albert Speer in 1981, Hess had now outlived all other prominent Nazi leaders.

-And at the ripe-old age of 93 Hess Hess was found hanging in August 1987.
+And at the ripe-old age of 93 Hess Hess was found hanged in August 1987.

 His death was ruled as suicide.
 But family members continued to argue of the feasibility of how a 93-year-old man, who was in poor health, could hang himself.